/media/100-healthy-foods_healthtoday.jpg

 Summary

-Rather than following the latest eating trend, good nutrition is all about regularly eating nutrient dense foods and in the right proportions.
+Rather than following the latest eating trend, good nutrition is all about regularly eating nutrient-dense foods in the right proportions.

 Here are some tips and tricks for developing good eating habits: